adnanhaq30/blog/_posts/2022-03-09-Attacking-Rate-limit.md

 - **Change other headers:** Try changing the user-agent, the cookies... anything that could be able to identify you.
 If the webserver is using these headers to identify you as soon as you change the value of any of these headers , You are a new person.

-- **Login in your account before each attempt:** While trying rate limit protection of Authentication mechanism like Login, OTP portals each unsuccessful attempt increases your chance of getting blocked by the server, Now If you login into your account before each attempt of brute force other account (or each set of X tries), the rate limit is restarted.
+- **Confusing Server with Suceessful Attempts:** While trying rate limit protection of Authentication mechanism like Login, OTP portals each unsuccessful attempt increases your chance of getting blocked by the server, Now If you login into your account before each attempt of brute force other account (or each set of X tries), the rate limit is restarted.
 If you are attacking a login functionality, you can do this in burp using a Pitchfork attack in setting your credentials every X tries (and marking follow redirects).

-- **Adding extra params to the path**: if the limitation is set based on the number of requests that can be sent per path per time frame, This can be easily bypassed by adding new params to the URL, For example `/user/1` and `/user/1?p=1` and `/user/1/q=2` and `/user/1?r=3` are 3 different URL's but the request would be sent to a same path `/user/1` So this can be used to confuse the webserver by making server think that requests are sent to different API PATH's.
+- **Adding extra params/value to URL paths**: if the limitation is set based on the number of requests that can be sent per path per time frame, This can be easily bypassed by adding new params to the URL, For example `/user/1` and `/user/1?p=1` and `/user/1/q=2` and `/user/1?r=3` are 3 different URL's but the request would be sent to a same path `/user/1` So this can be used to confuse the webserver by making server think that requests are sent to different API PATH's.

 - **Adding Spaces** A webserver may strip off extra spaces added to email/username at the backend, Which may allow you to brute force the same email by appending an extra space every time you are blocked.